pyske/PySke/docs/api.rst

 Pyske API offer applications implemented with list and tree skeletons.
 The user can use the sequential or parallel version.
-The parallel version allows a faster execution time when its launched on several processors or computers.
+The parallel version allows a faster execution time when its launched on several processors, cores or computers.

 Dot Product
 -----------